nw/react-tutorial-alternative/README.md

 ## Overview

 This version is an experiment with [react-jade](https://github.com/ForbesLindesay/react-jade).
 Currently it uses an experimental branch that allows for auto tag expansion into `react` components.
-It solves the issue of expanding tags that match react classes already created.
-It also does type detection and if not found in `react` namespace it will default to a div instead of throwing an error at runtime.
+It solves the issue of expanding tags that match user created react classes along with type detection on tags.
+If tag is not found in `react.DOM` namespace it will default to a div instead of throwing an error at runtime.

 A simple wrapper around `react.createClass` is used, see `lib/react-component`.
 The main purpose is to handle dependency injection into the views/templates.
-When you pass a `render` function it will get wrapped and passed a view.
+When you pass a `render` function it will be bound to the react class instance and passed a view.
 This view is a template function compiled by `react-jade`.

 ```js